dotnet/AspNetCore.Docs/aspnetcore/signalr/streaming.md

 ::: moniker range=">= aspnetcore-3.0"

-### Client to server streaming
+### Client-to-server streaming

-JavaScript clients call client-to-server streaming methods on hubs by passing in a `Subject` as one of the arguments in `send`, `invoke`, or `stream`, depending on the hub method being invoked.
+JavaScript clients call client-to-server streaming methods on hubs by passing in a `Subject` as an argument to `send`, `invoke`, or `stream`, depending on the hub method being invoked.
 The `Subject` needs to be a class that looks like a `Subject`.
 For example, in RxJS you can use the [Subject](https://rxjs-dev.firebaseapp.com/api/index/class/Subject) class from that library.

 [!code-javascript[Upload javascript](streaming/sample.netcoreapp3.0/wwwroot/js/stream.js?range=74-84)]